 Returning to normal as COVID-19 restrictions ease can also be tough if you have a visible difference.
 We share some tips to help you adjust.

-If you have a visible difference, the thought of going back to work after an interruption due to coronavirus (COVID-19) may feel daunting.
+If you have a visible difference, the thought of going back to the workplace after an interruption due to coronavirus (COVID-19) may feel daunting.

-You may be anxious about working face-to-face once again with your colleagues, changes to the working environment, the need to wear a face covering on public transport and other things.
-You may have been on furlough and re-entering work either at home or on site.
-This can bring its own challenges.
+You may be anxious about working face-to-face once again with your colleagues, changes to the working environment, uncertainty about COVID-safety measures and other things.

 On this page, we share some advice on going back to work if you have a visible difference.

 COVID-19 has had a huge impact on work and it’s understandable that you might feel worried about what this will mean for you both short- and long-term.
-Perhaps you’re finding it difficult to deal with the uncertainty of frequently changing restrictions.
-You might be worried about a return to your physical workplace.
-You might be anxious about furlough arrangements or about the possibility of redundancy.
+Perhaps you’ve found it difficult to deal with the uncertainty of frequently changing restrictions.
+You might be worried about a return to your physical workplace or even about the possibility of redundancy.
 If you’re out of work, you may feel disheartened at the prospect of applying for positions in the current job market, or you may be struggling to navigate the benefits system.

 If you have a visible difference, you may have mixed feelings about this and feel you also have additional challenges to face because of how you look.
-The thought of going back to work again may feel daunting.
+The thought of going back to the workplace again may feel daunting.

 What are the challenges?